cetinkaya/mausb/README.md

 On the other hand, if you have a single mounted device (and no other connected devices), running `mausb` will result in unmounting of that device.
 If you have two or more connected devices running `mausb` will ask you what to do.

-You can also run `mausb m` for mounting connected devices; `mausb u` for unmounting already mounted devices; `mausb l` for listing all connected devices (mounted or unmounted).
+You can also run `mausb m` for mounting connected devices; `mausb u` for unmounting already mounted devices; `mausb p` for powering off unmounted devices as a safety mechanism before removing them; `mausb l` for listing all connected devices (mounted or unmounted).